DeanAmiridis/psGenerateAzureHWID/README.md

 ## Usage:
 1) Download file from releases page (here)
 2) Run EXE `as administrator/elevated permissions`
-3) Press "Generate" `File will generate in same path as exe as "AutopilotHWID.csv`
+3) Press "Generate" `File will generate in same path as exe as "AutopilotHWID.csv"`

 That's it!